opendatateam/udata/docs/adding-translations.md

 # Adding translations

-There are translatable strings from both JS an Python.
+There are translatable strings from Python in udata.

 We use [Crowdin][crowdin] for translations on the project.
 First, you have to create an account.